 “A garden is a place to live and share.
 A lawn, surrounded by cedar hedges or laurel belongs to the past.
 Lawns are water-intensive and require regular maintenance and so are minimized.
 Today, outdoor spaces must be treated as those inside – carefully and thoughtfully.
 Hedges and screening become places of life.
-Life moves, and the garden brings colour, volume and fragrances to become a place to live and escape the pressures of life. – Sylvie Bion”
+Life moves, and the garden brings color, volume, and fragrances to become a place to live and escape the pressures of life. – Sylvie Bion”

 The figure below shows a concept plan for the development of a hobby farm using landscape design software.
 The base information including contour information was developed from Google Earth data.
-A site visit was not needed as the data collected from Google Earth together with phots supplied by the client was accurate enough for the concept plan without the need for a site visit.
+A site visit was not needed as the data collected from Google Earth together with photos supplied by the client was accurate enough for the concept plan without the need for a site visit.

 Comparing hand drafting to CAD drafting

 The use of modern computer software has revolutionized the way in which landscape plans are developed.
 Not only can landscape design software deliver a classic design plan with a border and site details, plotted to a scale in double quick time, but the plan can include images illustrating design concepts and accurate counts of the type and number of species used in the design.
 Not only can plant schedules be created and automatically updated when changes are made, any ‘hardscape’ symbol (such as a group of outdoor furniture symbols) can have extended information attached to it [e.g. manufacturer details].